THIS DATE IN HISTORY: Oct. 28

 1980: Mike Bossy of the New York Islanders gets the first of his nine hat tricks during the 1980-81 season by scoring three goals in the third period of a 6-4 victory against the Canadiens at Nassau Coliseum.
 Bossy's nine hat tricks set a single-season NHL record (later broken by Wayne Gretzky).

-1993: Toronto extends its NHL record to 10 straight wins from the start of the season by defeating the Chicago Blackhawks 4-2 at Chicago Stadium.
+1993: Toronto extends its NHL record to 10 straight wins from the start of the season with a 4-2 victory against the Blackhawks at Chicago Stadium.
 Wendel Clark scores two goals and Felix Potvin makes 46 saves for the Maple Leafs.

-1998: The Pittsburgh Penguins defeat the Calgary Flames 5-2, with all five of their goals coming on the power play.
-It's the seventh time in NHL history that a team scores five or more goals in a game, all on the power play.
+1998: The Penguins win 5-2 against the Calgary Flames, with all five of their goals coming on the power play.
+It's the seventh time in NHL history that a team scores at least five goals in a game, all on the power play.

 2000: Randy McKay and John Madden each scores four goals in the New Jersey Devils' 9-0 win at Pittsburgh.
 McKay and Madden become the first teammates to score four goals in a game since Odie Cleghorn and Sprague Cleghorn do it for the Canadiens in January 1922.

-2017: The Red Wings set an NHL record with their 12th consecutive shootout victory when they defeat the Florida Panthers 3-2 at BB&T Center.
+2017: The Red Wings set an NHL record with their 12th consecutive shootout victory when theywin 3-2 against the Florida Panthers at BB&T Center.
 Gustav Nyquist scores the only goal of the tiebreaker in the third round after Jimmy Howard stops all three Florida shooters.
 The Red Wings break the mark previously held by the 2005-06 Dallas Stars, who win their first 11 shootouts after the tiebreaker is introduced as a way to settle games that are tied following the five-minute overtime.